 aiming to enhance the Parties’ cooperation and bilateral relations,

-have concluded a Partnership Agreement (hereinafter Agreement) for the implementation of the activities of the support measure ‘Supporting Social Inclusion’ of the Swiss-Estonian cooperation programme 2022–2029.
+have concluded a Partnership Agreement (hereinafter Agreement) for the implementation of the activities of the support measure ‘Supporting Social Inclusion’ of the Swiss-Estonian Cooperation Programme 2022–2029.

 1. Legal framework